Print Friendly

 In some instances absolutive antipassives have become idiomatic expressions:

-kinwesaj I take it out kinelesanik I take after someone
+Kinwesaj I take it out kinelesanik I take after someone

 K’am to receive, take k’aman(ik) to become used to something